BlakeMScurr/obsidian-notes/Study/Programming/Circom/Documentation.md

 "Error: There are constraints depending on the value of the condition and it can be unknown during the constraint generation phase"
 <!--SR:2022-05-23,4,250-->

-What is wrong with the following code and what message does it generate?
+What two things are wrong with the following code and what message does it generate?
 ```
 template A() {
 	signal input in;